Traveling with a Breastfed Baby

 Traveling by car can be a huge feat, especially with multiple children.
 It never fails that the infant is sleeping, siblings are ready to stop and eat, or siblings are sleeping and infant wakes up wanting to breastfeed.
 I experienced this with my second child when we traveled to the beach, about an eight-hour trip.
 Not only did we have a full car, including a 3-year-old and a 3-week-old, but were traveling with another family who also had a toddler.
 In this case, I found the easiest thing to do was to take the breast pump.
 Most have car adapters or run on battery.
 Or you can use a manual hand pump.
 If I was unable to breastfeed, I was able to maintain the same schedule and we were not forced to stop every half hour!!!!
 Granted your infant needs to eat, but if your baby is already taking a bottle, I found this was a great way to save time.

+Flying can be a huge feat with children and it depends on the length of the flight.
+It is recommended to breastfeed your infant on take off or landing to help prevent problems with ear pressure.
 Your electric breast pump can be carried on the plane.
 It is considered a personal item and will be stored close by.
 However, because air safety requirements change frequently check with your airline before leaving.

 So pack your bags and get ready to enjoy that much needed VACATION!!!!